-When moving to Japan, worrying about your visa, passport, job, living space, and airplane ticket all take up valuable brain-space Many people who move to Japan just opt to rent a furnished apartment.
+When moving to Japan, you may be moving into an unfurnished Japanese apartment.
+But you’re probably already buy worrying about your visa, passport, job, living space, and airplane ticket.
+Thus, many people who move to Japan just opt to rent a furnished apartment.

 If you plan to stay in Japan for only a year, I would suggest renting a furnished place.
 If you are planning to stay in the same place in Japan for a while, it may be more cost-efficient to rent an unfurnished Japanese apartment.